Corpus research methods

-Discontinuous sequences of words, or frames, are phrases with an internal variable slot, such as in the * of.
-In this study, I am investigated the grammatical and functional characteristics of frames comprised of function words (mainly prepositions and articles) in English argumentative essays by L1 speakers of English and Spanish.
-This work is published in the Journal of English for Academic Purposes.
+2. In this study, I investigated the grammatical and functional characteristics of frames comprised of function words (mainly prepositions and articles, e.g. at the * of ) in English argumentative essays by L1 speakers of English and Spanish.
+This work was published in 2022 in the Journal of English for Academic Purposes.

 Text analysis of faculty publications from PhD programs in Applied Linguistics